-For some years now, the Bank has been committed to assessing the implications of these risks for the economic and financial system, and is promoting a balanced development of sustainable finance, including by launching numerous projects and playing a proactive role in international forums.
+For some years now, the Bank has been committed to assessing the implications of these risks for the economic and financial system, promoting a balanced development of sustainable finance.
+It has also launched numerous projects and plays a proactive role in international forums, including the G7, of which Italy has taken over the presidency in 2024, and in particular the G7 Climate Change Mitigation Working Group (CCMWG), and the Network for Greening the Financial System (NGFS), in which the Bank is an active participant with a coordinating role in several working groups.
 The decision to set up a Climate Change and Sustainability Committee in 2022, chaired by a member of the Governing Board and supported by a team of experts, bears witness to the growing importance of these issues.

-- Expand economic research on ecological transition issues, in cooperation with external institutions and with academia - Improve the sustainability of the Bank's investments by reviewing the governance of investment processes, adopting instruments to raise the focus on decarbonization by businesses, setting targets and selecting indicators to measure the effectiveness of the strategies adopted - Promote the integration of climate-related and environmental risk assessment into the business strategy, governance, risk management and market disclosure of financial intermediaries - Set up financial education courses on the climate transition and sustainable finance, with a view to improving financial literacy and inclusion and analysing the impact of the green transition on the risks for banks' customers - Reinforce coordination across various institutional activities and expand relationships with external organizations, thereby ensuring a driving role for the Bank
+- Expand economic research on ecological transition issues, in cooperation with external institutions and with academia - Improve the sustainability of the Bank's investments by reviewing the governance of investment processes, adopting instruments to raise the focus on decarbonization by businesses, setting targets and selecting indicators to measure the effectiveness of the strategies adopted - Promote the integration of climate-related and environmental risk assessment into the business strategy, governance, risk management and market disclosure of financial intermediaries - Reinforce coordination across various institutional activities and expand relationships with external organizations, thereby ensuring a driving role for the Bank, especially through the Platform on Sustainable Finance, launched by the Italian Ministry of Economy and Finance - Set up financial education courses on the climate transition and sustainable finance, with a view to improving financial literacy and inclusion and analysing the impact of the green transition on financial risks for banks' customers